ZeProgFactory/PDFViewer/README.md

 ## Helper classes implementing `IPdfSource`
 The `PdfView` component works **only with file paths**.
 This is because the native platform components primarily operate with file paths, and handling different PDF data sources directly inside the component would significantly complicate the code.

-Therefore, you must always provide a **file path** regardless of the form your PDF data takes—whether it’s a byte array, a stream, an asset, or a URL.
+Therefore, you must always provide a **file path** regardless of the form your PDF data takes—whether it’s a file, an asset, or a URL.

 To simplify working with these data sources, the component includes helper classes that implement the `IPdfSource` interface: